 Due to the fact that birds (vultures) consume the remains of the body, this type of burial is also called “bird burial”.
 In Tibet, there are other ways to bury bodies after death, including water burial and cremation.

 Tibetan Buddhists believe that the body is nothing but a discarded shell.
 The spirit of the dead has already moved on, through death and toward a new way of reborn.
 For Buddhists in Tibet and Mongolia, offering their bodies to vultures is the last great hing to do.
+It is believed that the vultures will carry the person's spirit to the afterlife.

 The most notorious places for sky burials are the monasteries of Ganden and Drigung in Tibet.